rehive/docs-portal/content/platform/_index.md

 ---
 date: 2018-09-17T15:21:22+02:00
 title: Platform
 description: The Platform is the core component of the Rehive ecosystem.
-Finally backbone for all company, user, account and transaction management in Rehive.
+MEEEEE  E backbone for all company, user, account and transaction management in Rehive.
 weight: 1
 linkTo: /platform/get-started/introduction
 references: